LinkWellNodes/Documentation/docs/README.md

 ## Chainlink FAQ

-View our collection of [frequently-asked questions](/faq/Chainlink-Operators) that we've compiled from our extensive experience answering node-related support questions in Chainlink's Discord server.
+View our collection of [Frequently-Asked Questions](/faq/Chainlink-Operators) that we've compiled from our extensive experience answering node-related support questions in Chainlink's Discord server.

 ## About Us